How do you use the word pronto in Italian? What does it mean? How do you pronounce it?

-Pronto is used very differently in Italian than in English.
+Pronto is used very differently in Italian than it is in English.
 It does NOT mean “quickly”.

-We’ve said that pronto in Italian is an adjective and an interjection that translate to the English words ready and hello.
+We’ve said that pronto in Italian is an adjective and an interjection that translates to the English words ready and hello.

-Yes, Italians say pronto to answer the phone.
-It’s as if they are… ready to speak.
+Yes, Italians do say pronto to answer the phone.
+It’s like they are… ready to talk.

 Pronto? – Ciao, sono Marco.
 Alessandro è in casa?

 Hello! – Hi, this is Marco.
-Is Alessandro home?
+Is Alessandro at home?

-Pronto is also used to give a wake up call, just as the English word hello? or the expression “are you there?”.
+Pronto is also used as a wake up call, like the English word hello? or the expression “are you there?”.